VBAndCs/sVB-Small-Visual-Basic/Readme.md

 6. Many enhancements to the completion list to make it smarter, such as :
  * Filtering completion names by partial words (for ex: typing name can select MyName)
- * Filtered out names don't apper in the list anymore.
+ * Filtered out names don't appear in the list anymore.
  * The list remembers last selected object for each first letter.
  * The list remembers last selected method for each object.